Save with Zaniac Semester Courses in the Fall and Winter after school.

 Select a Course below and find a day & time that fits your schedule!
 Research from the Department of Education shows early exposure to STEAM enrichment has positive impacts across the entire spectrum of learning and contributes to success at school!
 Gain the skills and confidence needed to thrive in our 21st century world.
-Zaniac Semester Courses run for three months in the Fall and in the Spring.
+Zaniac Semester Courses run for three months in the Fall and in the Winter.
 That’s 18 hours of learning per Course!
 Classes meet the same day & time each week.

 Choose from 7 Courses available in 26 different time slots offered Monday through Friday and Saturdays!
 Space is strictly limited so Enroll Now to reserve your child’s spot!

 Coders I: Scratch & Game Design – (Grades K-8)

 Coders II: Python & Java – (Grades 3-8)

 Tuesdays 4p.m. & Saturdays 11a.m.

 Engineers I: Simple Machines & Circuits – (Grades K-5)

 Engineers II: Robotics & Drones – (Grades 3-8)

 Designers: 3D Printing & GarageBand – (Grades 3-8)